karicodeworks/karicodeworks/README.md

 ![Node.js](https://img.shields.io/badge/-Node.js-339933?logo=node.js&logoColor=white)
 ![Express](https://img.shields.io/badge/-Express-000000?logo=express&logoColor=white)

-A simple api to track jobs where by the user can create, retrieve, update and delete jobs.
-It also gives the user the ability to sort the jobs and get various some stats about the jobs
+A simple api to track jobs whereby the user can create, retrieve, update and delete jobs.
+It also gives the user the ability to sort the jobs and get some stats about the jobs.

 - 🚀 **Live Demo**: [Live Link](https://jobs-api-s1wp.onrender.com)